-Each kitchen for up to 5 persons should have a minimum floor area of $7m^2$ and be provided with the following:
+Each kitchen for up to five persons should have a minimum floor area of $7m^2$ and be provided with the following:

-- 1 cooker with 4 rings, oven and grill (alternatively a microwave oven may be substituted for one or two of the rings) - 1 sink with hot water, cold drinking water, base unit and drainer and tiled splash back - 1 single wall or floor cupboard per person for food storage (minimum size 1x 500mm standard unit) or - 1 double wall or floor cupboard for food storage per 2 persons (minimum size 1 x 1000mm standard unit) - 1000mm x 600mm worktop for food preparation per 3 persons or - 2000mm x 600mm worktop for food preparation per 5 persons - 1 standard fridge per 3 persons (with separate shelf for each person) or - 1 large fridge per 5 persons (with separate shelf for each person) - A sufficient number of suitably located electrical sockets (a minimum of 4 double sockets is recommended) - Separate cooker panel for electric cookers.
+- One cooker with four rings, oven and grill (alternatively a microwave oven may be substituted for one or two of the rings) - One sink with hot water, cold drinking water, base unit and drainer and tiled splash back - One single wall or floor cupboard per person for food storage (minimum size 1x 500mm standard unit) or - One double wall or floor cupboard for food storage for every two persons (minimum size 1 x 1000mm standard unit) - 1000mm x 600mm worktop for food preparation for every three persons or - 2000mm x 600mm worktop for food preparation for every five persons - 1 standard fridge for every three persons (with separate shelf for each person) or - One large fridge for every five persons (with separate shelf for each person) - A sufficient number of suitably located electrical sockets (a minimum of four double sockets is recommended) - Separate cooker panel for electric cookers.

-NB cooking facilities in a single bed-sitting room may be a portable appliance such as a two ring oven and grill may be substituted for a full cooker.
+Please note: Cooking facilities in a single bed-sitting room may be a portable appliance such as a two-ring oven and grill may be substituted for a full cooker.

-The kitchen shall be of sufficient area for the safe provision of all necessary facilities.
-Cookers shall not be placed adjacent to doorways and there shall be sufficient floor space for the safe retrieval of items from the oven and for the safe circulation of occupants generally.
+The kitchen shall be of enough area for the safe provision of all necessary facilities.
+Cookers shall not be placed adjacent to doorways and there shall be enough floor space for the safe retrieval of items from the oven and for the safe circulation of occupants generally.